 When I first took Intro classes at the community college years ago, we spent a lot of time working on our portfolios.
 They were arranged according to our state's learning standards, and every assignment we did in class, as well as a bunch of Xeroxed hand-outs we were given, went into them.
 I recently found mine, and its actually sort of embarrassing...
 I can't imagine showing it to a prospective employer.
 On the other hand, at my current university, they use an online portfolio program.
 You are required to include certain major assignments from each class in this portfolio... nothing more, and nothing less.
 Theoretically, you can then include a link to the portfolio when you apply for jobs.

 I would like to have a physical portfolio to bring with me to job interviews, but I am not sure how to organize it.
 I wondered, how do all of you organize your professional portfolios?
 By state learning standards?
 Some other set of standards?
 Your own. logical organizational method?
-I was thinking of organizing mine by the Council For Exceptional Children's Professional Standards
+I was thinking of organizing mine by the Council For Exceptional Children's Professional Standards.

 I posed this question on a couple of message boards for teachers, but so far I only got two replies.
 One person suggested I have both a physical and an online portfolio, since employers may be more likely to look carefully through an online portfolio when they have time, as opposed to having only a few minutes to page through a physical portfolio during an interview.
 Both people suggested that employers don't look at portfolios at all, and also that pictures are better than words because they take up less time to look at.